iamjimtaylor/iamjimtaylor/_posts/2016-04-03-make-the-logo-bigger.md

 	<p>Ask not what your logo can do for your website but what your website can do for your logo.</p>
 </blockquote>

 The 'make the logo bigger' request is a common request and one all designers joke about.
-So much so there are some pretty funny spoofs in the web.
+So much so there are some pretty funny spoofs on the web.
 My favourite has to be the 'make the logo bigger cream':

 <!-- Embed -->
 <div class="embed-responsive embed-responsive-16by9">